BlaineDev/431-classes-2022/class12/README.md

 ## Favorite Movies

+1. I ran a little poll on Campuswire asking which of the ten movies listed had been seen by more of you than the others.
+There were 24 votes, and the leaders were Iron Man and Jurassic Park, followed closely by The Hunger Games.
+That was the order in which those three films were seen.
+The poll didn't include Home Alone, which was the most commonly seen movie in this Minute Paper's set of 20 movies.
+People who voted got a little bit of class participation credit.
-1. We had nine groups of students go through the first breakout activity.
+2. We had nine groups of students go through the first breakout activity in Class 11.
+[Suggested exploratory questions from the first breakout activity are here](https://github.com/THOMASELOVE/431-classes-2022/blob/main/movies/breakout1_results.md).
-2. [Suggested exploratory questions from the first breakout activity are here](https://github.com/THOMASELOVE/431-classes-2022/blob/main/movies/breakout1_results.md).
-Detailed statistical results will be the main work for today's slides.
+3. Detailed statistical results addressing (many of) those exploratory questions will be the main work for today's slides.

 ## One Last Thing